 After you delete an item, there is a short period in which you can undelete it, before it is permanently deleted from the system.
-See Undelete a Question or Question Equivalence Class, on the next page.
+See Undelete a Question or Question Equivalence Class, below.

 To delete a question or question equivalence class, you use a ManageResources action in a POST request method, with the information about the item that you want to delete provided in the Data parameter as a JSON object.